Ezequiel Tovar Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff leads the league with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Twins pitching staff paces the league.

-- The Twins' 3.86 team ERA ranks sixth across all league pitching staffs.
+- The Twins have a 3.87 team ERA that ranks sixth across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.